wendy-wej/spotify-vinyl-widget/README.md

 # Spotify Vinyl Widget

-A spinning-vinyl "Now Playing on Spotify" widget for your GitHub profile README — originally prototyped in [Claude Design](https://claude.ai/design), rebuilt here as a serverless endpoint that renders a live, self-updating SVG.
+A spinning-vinyl "Now Playing on Spotify" widget for your GitHub profile README, rebuilt here as a serverless endpoint that renders a live, self-updating SVG.

 ![preview](./docs/preview.svg)